Qovery/documentation/website/docs/main-concepts/business/monitoring.md

 <img src="/img/monitoring.jpg"/>

-To enable monitoring, just navigate to Monitoring section in the web interface and provide the required data.
+To enable monitoring, just navigate to Monitoring section on the web interface and provide the required data.
 Qovery will use it to enable the default monitoring integration with the solution of your choice.

 Read more about [Monitoring][docs.using-qovery.configuration.business.monitoring]